Christopher Wren: 1665–1723

+Marriage to Faith Coghill Wren

 Wren's career was well established by 1669, and it may have been his appointment as Surveyor of the King's Works early that year that persuaded him that he could finally afford to marry.
 In 1669, the 37-year-old Wren married his childhood neighbour, the 33-year-old Faith Coghill, daughter of Sir John Coghill of Bletchingdon.
 Little is known of Faith, but a love letter from Wren survives, which reads, in part:

 This brief marriage produced two children: Gilbert, born October 1672, who suffered from convulsions and died at about 18 months old, and Christopher, born February 1675.
 The younger Christopher was trained by his father to be an architect.
 It was this Christopher that supervised the topping out ceremony of St Paul's in 1710 and wrote the famous Parentalia, or, Memoirs of the family of the Wrens.
 Faith Wren died of smallpox on 3 September 1675.
 She was buried in the chancel of St Martin-in-the-Fields beside the infant Gilbert.
 A few days later Wren's mother-in-law, Lady Coghill, arrived to take the infant Christopher back with her to Oxfordshire to raise.